 Through Mathematics students learn to ‘investigate, represent and interpret situations in their personal and work lives.
 In Waratah students engage in Mathematics through hands on activities, explicit teaching and are supported by online resources.

 At Gordon Primary, teachers plan learning modules using the ‘Learning by Design’ approach.
 In Waratah, students explore the concepts of Glasser needs, our place in history and space, as well as the Arts (music, media, dance, drama and visual arts).
 Starting with ‘experiencing the known’, or identifying familiar experiences and background knowledge, students then move into linking this to new information, processes and skills in the content areas of science, history, the Arts and geography.

-Over the year, Waratah students receive lessons from specialist teachers in a variety of areas – such as science, Japanese, emotional/social learning and digital technology.
+Over the year, Waratah students receive lessons from specialist teachers in a variety of areas – such as Japanese, emotional/social learning and digital technology.
 They visit the library regularly to learn how to choose books that they enjoy reading.
 They also have many opportunities to develop gross motor skills through structured PE lessons as well as games involving teamwork.